Ben-Kerman/immersive/doc/card-export.md

 and end at the end of the last subtitle.
 The screenshot will be the frame that's visible when the export happens.

-`k` resets the selection and times. `p` plays the audio that would be exported with the current selection/times. `d` ends the subtitle selection and begins target word selection. `f` exports the selection immediately without any target words. `F` does the same but opens the [export menu](#export-menu)
+`h` resets the selection and times. `p` plays the audio that would be exported with the current selection/times. `d` ends the subtitle selection and begins target word selection. `f` exports the selection immediately without any target words. `F` does the same but opens the [export menu](#export-menu)